Terms of service for our timesheet software and reporting tools

 1. Contract Terms

-1.1 We agree to provide our Services to you on the following terms and conditions.
+1.1 We agree to provide our Services to you on the following terms of service and conditions.

 2. Our Charges